Jones of New Park

 Mary Elizabeth Cullimore died 3 November 1948 at Christleton aged 96 years old.
 Probate was granted to James Cullimore, engineer, William Cullimore, solicitor and Charles Cullimore, company director.
 Her effects were worth £2,674.1s.8d.
 I am guessing this is significantly less than her husbands estate because the bulk of this was left in trust.

 John and Mary's son James Cullimore married Mary Dorothy Heighway in 1918 (Reg Gen Sept 1918 Bucklow 8a 396).
-On 7 June 1924 they sailed for Melbourne, Austrailia on the "Ullyses".
+On 4 October 1921, James a 35 year old engineer arrived in London from Bombay with his wife on the "Dongola".
+On 7 June 1924 they sailed for Melbourne, Australia on the "Ullyses".
 James was a 37 year old engineer.
 Their address in the UK was Holly Bank, Mornington Road, Sale, Cheshire.
 It is not clear how long they were away, but on 14 June 1925 they returned to the UK on "Darro" from River Plate, Argentina presumably a separate trip.
+In 1939 James, a mechanical engineer and his wife Mary were living with brother Charles at the family home "Faulkners Lodge".
 James Cullimore of 37 Argyll Avenue, Curzon Park, Chester died on 14 July 1954.
 Probate was granted to his widow, Mary Dorothy Cullimore, and George Knight Stratton, engineer.
 His effects were worth £34,355.
 19s 1d.
 Mary Dorothy Cullimore of 37 Argyll Avenue, Curzon Park, Chester died on 9 March 1966.
 Probate was granted to William Rae Cullimore and Robert Edward France Hayhurst, solicitors.
 Her estates was valued at £37,363.
 0s.
 0d.

 John and Mary's son, William Cullimore married Ivy Kember in 1 January 1917 at St Alban, Acton Green.
 William was a 24 year old solicitor of 2/5 Cheshires, Yarmouth, the son of John Cullimore, solicitor.
 Ivy was a 32 year old spinster of 46, St Albans Avenue, Bedford Park.
 Ivy was the daughter of Harold Kember (deceased) , gentleman.
 They had one son William Rae Cullimore born in 1919.
 William Cullimore of Christleton House died on 2 November 1949.
 Probate was granted to Ivy Emma Cullimore, widow and William Rae Cullimore, solicitor.
 His effects were worth £22,332.
 8s.
 6d.
 Ivy Emma Cullimore of Christleton House, Christleton, widow died on 28 June 1958 at The Royal Infirmary, Chester.
 Probate was granted to William Rae Cullimore, solicitor and Henry Langton Birch, solicitors clerk.
 Her estate was valued at £8,804.
 0s.1d.